aminyasser/cinema-booking-system/README.md

 # YDAR
 YDAR is a cinema booking system
-Using PHP in OOP style and MYSQL (Still working on dashboard).
+Using PHP in OOP style and MYSQL (Still working on dashboard and cinema admin).

 ## Features